Majority of Democrats want candidate other than Biden in 2024: poll

-(The Hill) – Just 35 percent of Democrats and Democrat-leaning independents want President Biden to run for a second term in 2024, according to a new ABC News-Washington Post poll.
+(The Hill) – Just 35% of Democrats and Democrat-leaning independents want President Biden to run for a second term in 2024, according to a new ABC News-Washington Post poll.

-The poll, produced by Langer Research Associates, found that 56 percent of Democrats want the party to choose a different nominee for president, while 9 percent said they had no opinion.
+The poll, produced by Langer Research Associates, found that 56% of Democrats want the party to choose a different nominee for president, while 9% said they had no opinion.

 Biden and his aides have stressed the president intends to run again in 2024, although he has not made a formal announcement.